atomic-penguin/cookbook-gitlab-deprecated/README.md

 ============

 * Hard disk space
   - About 600 Mb, plus enough space for repositories in application home

+* You need to add `mysql::server` or `postgresql::server` to your run\_list
+  if you intend to run the whole application stack on a single instance.
+  The `gitlab::mysql` and `gitlab::postgresql` recipes set up the RDBMS connection only, to allow for multi-instance architecture.
+See `Database Attributes` documentation below for RDBMS connection parameters.

 ## Cookbook dependencies
 ============